 Are Asian Chicken Bowls Healthy?

 If you’re ordering takeout, Asian chicken bowls aren’t exactly the most healthy.
 However, this recipe is different!
-Made with lean chicken, fresh veggies, and healthy fats, it’s bursting with flavor in every bite for a recipe you can feel good about serving!
+Made with lean chicken, fresh veggies, and healthy fats, these bowls are bursting with flavor in every bite.
+They’re a healthy meal you can feel good about!

 Ingredients You’ll Need for Asian Chicken with Apricot Sauce